microsoft/AcademicContent/Workshop/Web Development/Fun with Azure Web Apps/Fun with Azure Web Apps.md

     _Creating an Azure Web App_

 1. Enter a unique name for the app.
-The name must be unique across Azure, so you will probably have to name it something other than "Classrates."
+The name must be unique across Azure, so you will probably have to use something other than "Classrates."
 Select **Create new** under "Resource Group" and enter a resource-group name, and select the operating system on which you want the Web App to run.
 (Either Windows or Linux is fine.)
 Click **App service plan/Location** and create a new service plan that specifies the Azure region in which you want to host the Web App (for example, East US).
 Then click the **Create** button at the bottom of the blade.

 	> When you create a service plan, you can also choose the type of server that will host the Web site and select a cost model.
 At the time of this writing, Azure offers a free hosting plan for Windows, but not for Linux.
 Azure is constantly evolving, so this may change in the future.